Imperial Guard (Iran)

-The Immortal Guard of Imperial Iran (گارد شاهنشاهی ایران), also known as Imperial Guard (یگان شاهنشاهی), was both the personal guard force of Mohammad Reza Pahlavi, the last Shah of Iran, and an elite combat branch of the Imperial Iranian Army.
+The Imperial Guard of Iran (گارد شاهنشاهی ایران), also known as Imperial Guard (یگان شاهنشاهی), was both the personal guard force of Mohammad Reza Pahlavi, the last Shah of Iran, and an elite combat branch of the Imperial Iranian Army.
 It was created in 1942 and disbanded in 1979 following the Iranian Revolution.
 It was named after the Immortals, an elite unit of 10,000 Persian soldiers in the army of the Achaemenid Empire.

 Origins

 In 1921 a Persian Royal Guard was in existence comprising 20,000 men.
 A Guard Division was raised in 1925 by Reza Shah, incorporating both cavalry and infantry units.

-The Imperial Guard was subsequently formed in 1942 from 700 volunteers.
-It was originally designed and organized by General Jafar Shafaghat.
-The division was modeled after the French Republican Guard and the British Household Cavalry and foot guards.
-In 1953 the unit was expanded in size to a division under General Teymur Bakhtiar.
-In 1972 the Lashkari Guard Division was incorporated in the Imperial Guard together with a Conscript Brigade, expanding the Guard to a full corps of two divisions.
+Originally formed in 1942 with 700 volunteers, its early design was overseen by General Jafar Shafaghat.
+It was modeled after the French Republican Guard and the British Household Cavalry and foot guards.

+Following the 1953 coup d'état, the unit was expanded to a division under General Teymur Bakhtiar.

+In 1963, a division of the Imperial Guard under Oveisi was reported to have been deployed to quell the 1963 demonstrations in Iran (in Tehran).

+In 1972, the Guard was substantially expanded to a corps level, consisting of two divisions.
+This expansion was achieved by incorporating the Lashkari Guard Division and a conscript brigade.

+The second-to-last commander of the Imperial Guard was General Abdolali Badrei, who served until the 1979 Iranian Revolution, after which it was disbanded.